Support Groups and Meetings

 Alcoholics Anonymous (AA) meetings

-The AA is a global fellowship of people who share their experience, strength and hope with each other so that they can help one in another in recovery from difficulties with alcohol.
+Alcoholics Anonymous is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 AA meetings take place in St Patrick’s University Hospital (SPUH).
 Closed meetings are for AA members or for people who have difficulties with alcohol and wish to stop drinking.
 Open meetings are for anyone, including family or friends of someone with alcohol difficulties or people considering joining AA, and shares information about AA and how it works.

-• Closed meetings are on Sundays at 11am.
+• Closed meetings are on Sundays at 11am in the Lecture Hall.

 OCD Ireland